 In July 2013, Seaboard Marine, Ltd. ("Seaboard Marine") amended its Terminal Agreement with Miami-Dade County primarily to provide increased acreage, minimum usage of port cranes and add one additional five-year renewal option.
-Under this amended terminal agreement, Seaboard Marine's total minimum payments over the initial term of the agreement through September 30, 2028, increased by approximately \$75,600,000 and now includes three five-year renewal options.
+Under this amended terminal agreement accounted for as an operating lease, Seaboard Marine's total minimum payments over the initial term of the agreement through September 30, 2028, increased by approximately \$75,600,000 and now includes three five-year renewal options.
 This minimum amount could increase if certain conditions are met.